 And with that, you’ll find yourself surrounded with new opportunities that you didn’t see before.

 The deer is in that beautiful forest.
 You just need to get up and look.

 What do you do when you have a bad day?
 Do you use gratitude?
 Do you have any other pattern interruptors or mood changers that you’d recommend?
+What does it take to actually DO the thing you’re putting off?
 Leave a comment below.

 And if you enjoyed this article, make sure you share it on your favourite social media platform.
 Thank you so much for reading and I’ll ‘see you’ next time.

 With gratitude for you, my favourite reader,

 P.S.
 If you’d like more tools and tips to help you be happier in your everyday life and reach your goals, check out my FREE video series on The Crucial Shifts You Need To Make (And How) To Stop Playing Small And Start Living The Happy, SATISFIED Life You Want.
 I can’t wait to see you there!
 K.